xuankimtran/docs-1/pages/katalon-analytics/docs/ip-settings.md

 5. Click **Update**.

-After configuring IP Address Restrictions, only IP addresses you have entered now have access to your system (the whitelist).
+After configuring IP Address Restrictions, only IP addresses you have entered have access to your system (the whitelist).